-HART 2331 Advanced Electricity for HVAC (2-4-3) Advanced electrical instruction and skill building in installation and servicing of air conditioning and refrigeration equipment including detailed instruction in motors and power distribution motors, motor controls, and application of solid state devices.
-Prerequisite: HART 1303
+HART 2331 Advanced Electricity for Hvac (2-4-3) Advanced electrical instruction and skill building in installation and servicing of air conditioning and refrigeration equipment including detailed instruction in motors and power distribution motors, motor controls, and application of solid state devices.

-HART 2334 Advanced Air Conditioning Controls (2-4-3) Theory and application of electrical control devices, electromechanical controls, and/or pneumatic controls.
-Prerequisite: HART 2331
+HART 2334 Advanced A/C Controls (2-4-3) Theory and application of electrical control devices, electromechanical controls, and/or pneumatic controls.

-HART 2336 Air Conditioning Troubleshooting (2-4-3) An advanced course in application of troubleshooting principles and use of test instruments to diagnose air conditioning and refrigeration components and system problems including conducting performance tests.
-Prerequisite: HART 1303, HART 1341, HART 1345
+HART 2336 Air Conditioning Troubleshoot (2-4-3) An advanced course in application of troubleshooting principles and use of test instruments to diagnose air conditioning and refrigeration components and system problems including conducting performance tests.

-HART 2338 Air Conditioning Installation and Startup (2-4-3) A study of air conditioning system installation, refrigerant piping, condensate disposal, and air cleaning equipment with emphasis on startup and performance testing.
+HART 2338 A/C Installation and Startup (2-4-3) A study of air conditioning system installation, refrigerant piping, condensate disposal, and air cleaning equipment with emphasis on startup and performance testing.

 HART 2341 Commercial Air Conditioning (2-2-3) A study of components, applications, and installation of air conditioning systems with capacities of 25 tons or less.
-Prerequisite: HART 1341, HART 1345

 HART 2342 Commercial Refrigeration (2-4-3) Theory and practical application in the maintenance of commercial refrigeration; medium, and low temperature applications and ice machines.
-Prerequisite: HART 1307

 HART 2343 Industrial Air Conditioning (2-4-3) A study of components, accessories, applications, and installation of air conditioning systems above 25 tons capacity.
-Prerequisite: HART 1341, HART 1303 pump systems.
-Prerequisite: HART 1341, HART 1303

-HART 2345 Residential Air Conditioning Systems Design (2-4-3) Study of the properties of air and results of cooling, heating, humidifying or dehumidifying; heat gain and heat loss calculations including equipment selection and balancing the air system.
-Prerequisite: HART 2336
+HART 2345 Residential Ac Systems Design (2-4-3) Study of the properties of air and results of cooling, heating, humidifying or dehumidifying; heat gain and heat loss calculations including equipment selection and balancing the air system.

-HART 2349 Heat Pumps (2-4-3) A study of heat pumps, heat pump control circuits, defrost controls, auxiliary heat, air flow, and other topics related to heat
+HART 2349 Heat Pumps (2-4-3) A study of heat pumps, heat pump control circuits, defrost controls, auxiliary heat, air flow, and other topics related to heat pump systems.

-HART 2350 HVAC Zone Controls (2-4-3) Theory and application of HVAC residential Zone control devices, electromechanical controls, and/or pneumatic controls.
+HART 2350 Hvac Zone Controls (2-4-3) Theory and application of HVAC residential Zone control devices, electromechanical controls, and/or pneumatic controls.

-HART 2357 Specialized Commercial Refrigeration (2-2-3) An advanced course covering the components, accessories, and service of specialized refrigeration units, such as ice machines, soft-serve machines, cryogenics, and cascade systems.
-Prerequisite: HART 1341, HART 1345
+HART 2357 Specialized Commercial Refrig (2-2-3) An advanced course covering the components, accessories, and service of specialized refrigeration units, such as ice machines, soft-serve machines, cryogenics, and cascade systems.

-HART 2358 Testing, Adjusting and Balancing HVAC Systems (2-4-3) A study in the process of checking and adjusting all the building environmental systems to produce the design objectives.
+HART 2358 Test, Adjust & Bal Hvac Sys (2-4-3) A study in the process of checking and adjusting all the building environmental systems to produce the design objectives.
 Emphasis on efficiency and energy savings.
-Prerequisite: Hart 2336

-HART 2380 Cooperative Education 1 0 3 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
+HART 2380 Cooperative Education Hvac (1-0-3) Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
-Prerequisite: DC Approval